Automation. Love it or hate it?

 One of the impressive things with Minimum Ideas – aside from the awesome Missinglettr product – is the open dialogue with their Founder and CEO Benjamin Dell.

-I recently took up his offer of a 15-min Skype chat to review the product and discuss future plans.
+I recently took up his offer of a 15-min Skype chat to review his social automation tool and discuss future plans.

 And he also kindly agreed to answer a few questions for this blog post!

 Where did the idea for Missinglettr come from?

 I also run a digital agency, and we were finding that the vast majority of our clients were asking us to include a blog section on the site we would build for them, and yet very rarely they would know how to maximize the effectiveness and exposure of the blog.

 We could see them writing content, but that’s often where the story would end.
 Some would tweet about the article once, one or two would follow-up a week later, but almost none of them would follow a systematic drip marketing campaign spread out over a meaningful time.